nonoroazoro/eslint-config-zoro/README.md

 ### 2. eslint-config-zoro/eslint

-This configuration contains the `ESLint` rules.
+This configuration only contains the `ESLint` rules.

-It requires `eslint`.

 1. Install: